The Italian Flop: Why did Jamie’s Italian chain fail?30 May 2019

-It may just be one of the most overshadowed trends during the last couple of years, but sneaking in under Brexit’s dark cloak is the fact that Britain’s High Street is taking a hammering - the latest victim is Jamie’s Italian, the Jamie Oliver-owned chain that officially went into administration on May 21st.
+It may just be one of the most overshadowed trends during the last couple of years, but sneaking in under Brexit’s dark cloak is the fact that Britain’s High Street is taking a hammering - the latest victim is Jamie’s Italian chain, that officially went into administration on May 21st.

 You don’t need to turn the clocks back all that far to reach a time where mid-priced restaurants littered most High Streets in the UK.
 For every independent outlet you’d encounter some combination of Byron, Prezzo or Strada a few steps after.

 But why did Jamie’s Italian fail?
 And why is it that so many of the former High Street empire are being buried at the same time?